jpmintz01/oTree/README.md

 - adjust post-game questions based on Prahl and Swol 2017?
 -- how did you feel when the AI advisor failed you? were you ever going to use it again?<br>
 -- How did you feel about the other human players?
 Did you feel you had more in common with them than the AI?
 Was there a kind of kinship? <br>

-- Make win/lose a session variable in RPS (already a local var)
 - control P-W score
 - Make P-W results page better
-- add "learning epochs" to AIs?
-- explain AI better?
 - fix post-game questions<br>
 -- change questions to "Why did you choose the strategy you did?"
 - test server